w3f/uptime-probe/README.md

 These are the main directories in the repo:

-* `charts`: contains the matrixbot helm chart, besides the deployment and service resources it contains manifests for these custom resources:
+* `charts`: contains the uptime-probe helm chart, besides the deployment and service resources it contains manifests for these custom resources:

   * `servicemonitor`: allows to scrape metrics from uptime-probe.